Google: 2012 onwards

+In March 2025, Google agreed to acquire Wiz, a New York-based cybersecurity startup focusing on cloud computing, for US$32 billion.
+This cash deal would be Google's biggest ever, as well as it currently being the most expensive deal of 2025.
+Alphabet reportedly tried to close a deal for only $23 billion in 2024, but this fell apart after concerns about regulatory hurdles, among other issues.
+Wiz, a company located in the U.S. and Israel, was cofounded in 2020 by Assaf Rappaport.
+The company is backed by a number of Silicon Valley venture capitalists, as well as notably being partnered with Amazon and Microsoft, as listed in their website.
+Google reportedly said "the deal would help artificial-intelligence companies get better security and use more than one cloud service."
+In July 2025, the U.S. Department of Defense announced that Google had received a $200 million contract for AI in the military, along with Anthropic, OpenAI, and xAI.
+In September 2025, federal judge Amit Mehta in the United States ruled that Google will not be required to divest Chrome or the Android operating system; however, the ruling barred Google from having exclusive contracts for Google Search, Chrome, Google Assistant and Gemini app products, and ruled Google must share search data with competitors.

 Products and services

 Search engine

 Google indexes billions of web pages to allow users to search for the information they desire through the use of keywords and operators.
 According to comScore market research from November 2009, Google Search is the dominant search engine in the United States market, with a market share of 65.6%.
 In May 2017, Google enabled a new "Personal" tab in Google Search, letting users search for content in their Google accounts' various services, including email messages from Gmail and photos from Google Photos.

 Google launched its Google News service in 2002, an automated service which summarizes news articles from various websites.
-Google also hosts Google Books, a service which searches the text found in books in its database and shows limited previews or and the full book where allowed.
+Google also hosts Google Books, which allows users to search books in its database and shows limited previews, or the full book when allowed.
+Google expanded its search services to include shopping (launched originally as Froogle in 2002), finance (launched 2006), and flights (launched 2011).